The Top 4 Lead Generation Problems and How to Solve Them

 Try Snapchat Lead Gen Ads

 To maximize your lead gen efforts on these platforms, you should strongly consider using native lead gen ads.
 Each of the above platforms offers a native ad type that is specifically designed to capture leads.

 Native lead generation ads often achieve a 50% reduction in CPL compared to standard ad formats.
 This enables advertisers to 2x their lead volume with the same ad spend.

 That being said, it’s still necessary to test and optimise.
 For instance, you’ll need to find a balance between asking too many questions on the form and not asking enough.
 Asking too many or irrelevant questions can hurt the conversion rate, whereas asking very few questions may lead to lower lead quality.

 Explore our library of 20+ lead gen sources to discover lead gen platforms right for your business and target audience.

 The lower lead quality brings us to our next section!

 2) How to improve Lead Quality

-Lead volume is important — but a high number of leads will not get you very far, if the leads are low quality, it may be a waste of resources.
-This is why we should focus on optimising for lead quality!
+Lead volume is important — but a high number of leads will not get you very far, if the leads are low quality leads, it may be a waste of resources.
+This is why we should focus on optimising for quality leads!

-Optimising for lead quality will increase sales efficiency and marketing ROI.
+Optimising for High Quality Leads will increase sales efficiency and marketing ROI.
 Here are three tips that have helped us and our clients to improve lead quality: